The Complete Guide To Solid Wall Insulation

 Q. HOW DOES THE LIFETIME GUARANTEE WORK?

 Due to the fact that our wall products have been independently tested to withstand harsh weather conditions for a minimum of 25 years, we offer a lifetime guarantee on Emperor Masonry Paint and Emperor Masonry Creme.
-To qualify for the guarantee, you must simply apply the products in-line with the manufacturers instructions and guidelines.
+To qualify for the guarantee, you must simply apply the products in-line with the manufacturer's instructions and guidelines.
 If applied correctly, in the case of a fault with the product, we will replace the materials free of charge.

 Q. IS THERE A U-VALUE FOR EMPEROR PAINT PRODUCTS?